-Lindsay Hall is a Certified Yoga Teacher (200 YYT) with additional training in Prenatal Yoga as well as Yoga for the Pelvic Floor.
-Here, Lindsay tells about the benefits of yoga poses for kids in relation to sensory sensitivities.
+Lindsay Hall is a Certified Yoga Teacher (200 YYT) with additional training in prenatal yoga as well as yoga for the pelvic floor.
+In this blog post, Lindsay tells about the benefits of yoga poses for kids in relation to sensory sensitivities.

 I love yoga!

 There, I said it.
 I don’t really consider myself a true yogi, but I’ve experienced so many positive changes since yoga entered my life.
 I also love being an occupational therapist (OT).
-Yes, I do love lots of things, like coffee, reading, anything with salted caramel and chocolate, skiing…but other than my family and friends, Yoga and being an OT definitely rank near the top of my list of loves.
+Yes, I do love lots of things, like coffee, reading, anything with salted caramel and chocolate, skiing.
+However, other than my family and friends, yoga and being an OT definitely rank near the top of my list of loves.

 I’m an occupational therapist, with a love for yoga that developed after having my second child.
 I came to the revelation that yoga and OT, especially the sensory processing side of what occupational therapists do, seem to truly go hand and hand.

-As I mentioned, I am a mom, it is my favorite occupation.
-I am a mom who introduced bombarded her children with yoga from an early age.
+As I mentioned, I am a mom and it is my favorite occupation.
+I am a mom who introduced yoga to her children from an early age.
 One of my favorite videos of my children is of my sweet daughter at the age of two, flowing through her own Sun Salutation, in footed PJs.
 When her father asked what she was doing, she responded “I do OGA”.

 I also have a charming son, who, like his mother, can struggle with certain sensory inputs.
 He doesn’t like the feel of certain clothing and can be very particular when it comes to the gear needed for sports (skiing, running, soccer, hockey, to name a few).
 When it comes to sleep, he has very specific needs, as do I. He craves movement and is always on the go.
 He can also get easily overwhelmed in certain situations and truly did not know how to calm himself, nor really did I, that is until we began yoga.